 Regardless of the type of heater you have, if you operate and maintain your heating system wisely, you can reduce your energy costs and still be comfortable.
 You may even use the heater less.

-- Don’t forget to turn the entire system off completely if you are going away on holidays, this alone could save you money on energy bills.
+- Don’t forget to turn the entire system off: If you are going away on holidays, this alone could save you money on energy bills.

 - Ensure your ducting is free of air leaks, you don’t want to pay to heat your ceiling or under the floor